Cold medicine: Economics

 In the United States, several billion dollars are spent on over-the-counter products per year.

 Poisoning

 According to The New York Times, at least eight mass poisonings have occurred as a result of counterfeit cough syrup in which medical-grade glycerin has been replaced with diethylene glycol, an inexpensive, yet toxic, glycerin substitute marketed for industrial use.
 In May 2007, 365 deaths were reported in Panama, which were associated with cough syrup containing diethylene glycol.
 In 2022, the deaths of 66 children in The Gambia were linked to four pediatric cough syrup medications that contained diethylene glycol and ethylene glycol.

-In 2022, the Food and Drug Administration issued a warning against cooking foods in cough syrup, after a video of someone preparing "NyQuil chicken" became popular on social media.
+In 2022, the US Food and Drug Administration issued a warning against cooking foods in cough syrup after a video of someone preparing "NyQuil chicken", sometimes also called "sleepy chicken", became popular on social media.
 Cough syrup is designed to be stored at room temperature and its properties can change when it is heated, making it potentially deadly.
 Heated cough syrup can also vaporize, leading to inhalation hazards.
+The warning received attention from many news outlets, but some criticized the FDA's handling of the issue for amplifying the attention the topic received online and questioned if making and eating NyQuil chicken actually existed as a widespread trend.